Square Bogus Basin Logo Light Blue

 Details

-Whether it’s a scenic chair ride to the top of Deer Point or a short walk up the Bogus Creek Trail, our weekend Nature Guide staff will be happy to take you on a quick scenic tour where you’ll learn about Bogus Basin, the surrounding landscapes, and the plant & animals that call this place home.
+Take a scenic chair ride to the top of Deer Point and stroll out to the Showcase Scenic Overlook with one of our Weekend Nature Guides!
+On this quick scenic tour you’ll learn about Bogus Basin, the surrounding landscapes, and the plant & animals that call this place home.
 Perfect for families with young children or those new to the area wanting a broad overview of what the mountain has to offer.
-These outings will occur on a rolling basis throughout the day by request.
-Scenic chair rides will require a single ride lift ticket, unlimited activity pass, summer season pass, or a True Bogus pass.
+These outings will occur every Saturday and Sunday at 1:00pm.
+Scenic chair rides will require purchase of a single ride lift ticket, unlimited activity pass, summer season pass, or a True Bogus pass.

 • Meets at the Bogus Basin Info pop-up tent in the Explorer Base Area